wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-prevent-data-loss/includes/prepare-endpoint-dlp.md

 Before you can include Windows 10 devices in DLP policies, you need to *onboard* them, or enable data collection.

-To enable data collection from a device, the account associated with that device must be a member of any of these roles:
+To enable data collection from a device, the account must belong to one of these roles:

 - Global admin
 - Security admin